 The mission: a broader assault on the established local telecom order.
-The vehicle: a collection of new technologies known generically as "bypass."
-Callback described earlier, grew to a one-billion-dollar business.
-This was a bridge technology, soon to be superseded by more frontal and more disruptive innovations in the existing telecom paradigm.
+The vehicle: a collection of new technologies known generically

 Private satellite networks.
 PanAmSat, owned by a brilliant, if somewhat eccentric, millionaire in the Spanish TV broadcasting business, the precursor of modern-day Univision, launched the first private satellite in the early 1980's.
 (Prior competitive satellite based systems were Tellstar by Bell, IBM/SBS for the business community by IBM).
 It became a fierce competitor of Intelsat, the official satellite company owned by a consortium made up of 119 countries.